Hispanic and Latino Americans: Immigration status

+There are more than five million ELLs from all over the world attending public schools in the United States and speaking at least 460 different languages.
 Undocumented immigrants have not always had access to compulsory education in the United States.
 However, since the landmark Supreme Court case Plyler v.
 Doe in 1982, immigrants have received access to K-12 education.
 This significantly impacted all immigrant groups, including Hispanics.
 However, their academic achievement is dependent upon several factors including, but not limited to time of arrival and schooling in country of origin.
+When non-native speakers arrive to the United States, the student not only enters a new country, language or culture, but they also enter a testing culture to determine everything from their placements to advancement into the next grade level in their education.
 Moreover, Hispanics' immigration/nativity status plays a major role regarding their academic achievement.
 For instance, first- and second- generation Hispanics outperform their later generational counterparts.
 Additionally, their aspirations appear to decrease as well.
-This has major implications on their postsecondary futures.
+This has major implications on their post-secondary futures.

+Simultaneous bilingualism

+The term "simultaneous bilinguals", which was coined by researcher Guadalupe Valdez, refers to individuals who acquire two languages as a "first" language.
+Most American circumstantial bilinguals acquire their ethnic or immigrant language first and then English.
+The period of acquisition of the second language is known as incipient bilingualism.

 Hispanic higher education

 Those with a bachelor's degree or higher ranges from 50% of Venezuelans compared to 18% for Ecuadorians 25 years and older.
 Amongst the largest Hispanic groups, those with a bachelor's or higher was 25% for Cubans, 16% of Puerto Ricans, 15% of Dominicans, and 11% for Mexicans.
-Over 21% of all second-generation Dominican Americans have college degrees, slightly below the national average (28%) but significantly higher than U.S.-born Mexican Americans (13%) and U.S.-born Puerto Rican Americans (12%).
+Over 21% of all second-generation Dominican Americans have college degrees, slightly below the national average (28%) but significantly higher than US-born Mexican Americans (13%) and US-born Puerto Rican Americans (12%).

 Hispanics make up the second or third largest ethnic group in Ivy League universities, considered to be the most prestigious in the United States.
 Hispanic enrollment at Ivy League universities has gradually increased over the years.
 Today, Hispanics make up between 8% of students at Yale University to 15% at Columbia University.
 For example, 18% of students in the Harvard University Class of 2018 are Hispanic.

 Hispanics have significant enrollment in many other top universities such as University of Texas at El Paso (70% of students), Florida International University (63%), University of Miami (27%), and MIT, UCLA and UC-Berkeley at 15% each.
-At Stanford University, Hispanics are the third largest ethnic group behind non-Hispanic white people and Asians, at 18% of the student population.
+At Stanford University, Hispanics are the third largest ethnic group behind non-Hispanic White people and Asians, at 18% of the student population.